Bytom/bystack-docs/README.md

-# bmc-docs
+# bystack-docs

-developer documents for BMC
+developer documents for bystack